 Ms. Maravegias has completed an in-depth training course in Educational and Psychological assessments, under the supervision of Dr. Michael Castleberry, Professor at the University of Washington, accredited by the State University of New York.

 Ms. Maravegias was born in Athens, Greece and is an alumna of ACS Athens.

-Dr. Janicic has worked in psychiatric clinic, community mental health, hospital, university counseling, neuropsychological assessment, and humanitarian/NGO settings, gathering a range of experiences in clinical assessment, diagnosis, and treatment, as well as training of other mental health professionals.
+Dr. Janicic has worked in numerous settings, including psychiatric clinic, community mental health, hospital, university counseling, neuropsychological assessment, and humanitarian/NGO settings, gathering a range of experiences in clinical assessment, diagnosis, and treatment, as well as training of other mental health professionals.
 In the past, she has collaborated with elementary schools, parents, and university students, and faculty/staff to provide trainings and prevention and outreach programming, including anti-bullying campaigns, mindfulness in parenting anxious children, trauma responses, undocumented status, and multiple diversity and mental health awareness events.

 Ms. Perakis was raised in Newport, Rhode Island.
 She holds a Bachelors of Arts in Elementary and Special Education from Salve Regina College and a Masters of Arts in Special Education from Lesley College.
 She is currently working on a post graduate degree on Improving Student Learning and Quality of Teaching in International Schools from Buffalo State SUNY University.
 Ms. Perakis holds several teaching certificates including certificates for teaching students with mild-moderate-severe learning differences and handicaps.